romaricp/automatephp.github.io/doc/index.md

 ## Automatically from your Gitlab or Travis environment

-It's possible directly in Gitlab or Travis only to lunch automatically Automate after each `push` or `merge request` For this, just add the file `.gitlab-ci.yml` in the root path of your project.
+It's possible directly in Gitlab or Travis only to lunch automatically Automate after each `git push` or `merge request`.

+For this, just add the file `.gitlab-ci.yml` in the root path of your project.

 ```YAML